All Episodes

 Turkey did not sponsor it.

-It was not a promotion by the government of Turkey, it was just permitted.
+It was not a promotion by the government of Turkey.

-So when our caller Andy said, you know, I'm a literalist mayor of Reaville, when he said Turkey had a gay pride parade scheduled on June 17th.
+So when our caller, Andy, said, you know, I'm a literalist mayor of Rielville, when he said Turkey had a gay pride parade scheduled on June 17th, whoa, whoa, whoa, whoa, whoa, whoa, whoa, whoa, that doesn't work because Erdogan is trying to go Sharia.

 They've had one every June since 2003.

-They were going to have another one this past June this month, but it was denied.
+They were going to have another one this past June, this month.

 The Turkish government shut this one down.

-Now, this parade in the past in Turkey has attracted a hundred thousand people, but Turkey banned it this year.
+Now, this parade in the past in Turkey has attracted 100,000 people, but Turkey banned it this year.

-Now that makes sense with what Erdogan, the uh head honcho in Turkey, is trying to do.
+Now, that makes sense with what Erdogan, the head honcho in Turkey, is trying to do.

-This year's Gay Pride Parade, which is held either on the last weekend of June or the first in July, occurred during the Muslim holy month of Ramadan.
+This year's Gay Pride Parade, which is held either on the last weekend of June or the 1st in July, occurred during the Muslim holy month of Ramadan.

 The timing offended a number of conservative Turks.